antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Go back to the gene list result page of the previous Differential Expression between two groups analysis, the tab should still be open.
-* Generate a list of genes that are differentially expressed comparing normal and adenoma tissue within the KEGG WNT pathway by adjusting the settings if needed:
+* Generate a list of genes which are differentially expressed comparing normal and adenoma tissue within the KEGG WNT pathway by adjusting the settings if needed:
   - Use the False Discovery Rate for multiple testing correction,
   - log2 values